myrrlyn/apocrypha.es/priv/archive/1sjqv6.md

 towards crops.
 They even have a unique form of sewage treatment, which Runs-Like-Water describes as this:

-> *Things break down, so we build over and around it.
-The underground of the*
+> Things break down, so we build over and around it.
+The underground of the
-> *marsh is as much as a land as the world where fleshflies attack starving*
+> marsh is as much as a land as the world where fleshflies attack starving
-> *rats and strip them down to the bone.
-While many dry-backs view my home as*
+> rats and strip them down to the bone.
+While many dry-backs view my home as
-> *“dirty” or “unclean”, it is actually not the case.
-My people prefer are*
+> “dirty” or “unclean”, it is actually not the case.
+My people prefer are
-> *water pure, and so we build many underground caverns beneath the muddy soil.*
+> water pure, and so we build many underground caverns beneath the muddy soil.
-> *Many of those caverns crisscross ancient, forgotten ruins that are best left*
+> Many of those caverns crisscross ancient, forgotten ruins that are best left
-> *forgotten…”*
+> forgotten…
+{:.text-italic}

 ## Religion